Everaldo (footballer, born 1991)

-Everaldo Stum (born 5 July 1991), simply known as Everaldo or Eve, is a Brazilian professional footballer who plays as a forward for Brazilian club Fluminense.
+Everaldo Stum (born 5 July 1991), simply known as Everaldo or Eve, is a Brazilian professional footballer who plays as a forward for Brazilian club Bahia, on loan from Fluminense.

 Career

-Born in Garibaldi, Rio Grande do Sul, Everaldo graduated from Grêmio's academy, and made his first team debut on 5 November 2011, coming on as a second-half substitute in a 2-0 away loss against Atlético Mineiro, for the Campeonato Brasileiro Série A.
+Born in Garibaldi, Rio Grande do Sul, Everaldo graduated from Grêmio's academy, and made his first team debut on 5 November 2011, coming on as a second-half substitute in a 2–0 away loss against Atlético Mineiro, for the Campeonato Brasileiro Série A.

 In 2012, Everaldo was loaned to Caxias.
 In 2013, after returning to Grêmio, he was loaned to CSA where he was top scorer in the 2013 Campeonato Alagoano, scoring 13 goals.
-His first professional goal came in a 6-0 win over Sport Atalaia.
-He then returned back to Grêmio in the same year.
+His first professional goal came in a 6–0 win over Sport Atalaia.
+He then returned to Grêmio in the same year.

 On 17 April 2014, Everaldo was loaned to Figueirense until the end of the season.
-He scored his first top-flight goal for Figueirense, in a 1-1 draw with Flamengo.
+He scored his first top-flight goal for Figueirense, in a 1–1 draw with Flamengo.
 This was the first of 6 goals he went onto score during this season.
 On 29 April 2015, he returned to Figueira until the end of the 2015 season.

 From 2015, Everaldo continued to club hop over the next couple of seasons, playing for five different clubs in Brazil as well as a brief stint in Saudi Arabia with Al Faisaly.
 Playing for ten clubs over seven seasons (2011–2017), Everaldo had played 153 games and scored 38 goals.

 For the 2017–18 season, Everaldo signed for Liga MX side Querétaro.
 Scoring only 4 goals in 33 appearances in his first season, then 1 in 16 in his second, he was loaned out to Chapecoense in the middle of the Mexican 2018–19 season, in time for the 2019 Brazilian season.
-He went on to score 17 goals across all competitions for Chapecoense, including his first goal in a continental competition, scoring against Unión La Calera in 1-1 draw in the Copa Sudamericana.
+He went on to score 17 goals across all competitions for Chapecoense, including his first goal in a continental competition, scoring against Unión La Calera in 1–1 draw in the Copa Sudamericana.
 His personal best season in terms of goal returns was unfortunately not enough to save Chapecoense from relegation.

 In January 2020, Everaldo signed for J.League club Kashima Antlers.
 He scored his first goal for the club in a 4-2 league win over Yokohama F. Marinos, the first of 18 goals he went on to score in 36 appearances in his debut season for Kashima.
 He finished the season as second top scorer in the division, only behind MVP Michael Olunga and was awarded a place in the 2020 J.League Best XI – one of two players picked from teams other than league champions Kawasaki Frontale.

 Everaldo was unable to replicate his goalscoring form in his second season with Kashima, only scoring one league goal in 28 appearances in 2021.
 Due to his form, in the second half of the season he lost his place in the starting XI to Ayase Ueda.
 However, he did end up as top goalscorer in the Emperor's Cup scoring 5 goals in just 4 games.